IS SAFETY EXPENSIVE?

 Is Safety More Expensive Than An Accident?

-Let’s take a typical example of fire outbreak which is something we can all relate to.
+Let’s take a typical example of a fire outbreak which is something we can all relate to.

 Company XYZ Limited is a furniture making company and has its head office in Victoria Island, Lagos and its workshop at Ebute Metta also in Lagos.
 The head office is well furnished and equipped with state of the art fire detection equipment.
 The workshop does not have any fire protection because the one previously installed malfunctioned years back and was disabled.